CJE Direct Phone Line: 781-346-6075 [email protected]

 Becoming a Bar/Bat Mitzvah is a meaningful milestone in the Jewish Life Cycle.

 Students and families who wish to receive the privilege and responsibility of becoming a bar or bat mitzvah must make a commitment to their Jewish education.
-Therefore, students must be enrolled and attend classes at CJE or Cohen Hillel Academy, through the end of Kitah Zayin (7th grade), regardless of when the bar or bat mitzvah occurs.
+Therefore, students must be enrolled and attend classes at CJE or Epstein Hillel School, through the end of Kitah Zayin (7th grade), regardless of when the bar or bat mitzvah occurs.

 Synagogue and Hebrew School financial obligations must be satisfied.